davepinch/pinchy.cc/content/topics/places/ice-sheets/puget-lobe/puget-lobe.md

 ---
 title: "Puget Lobe"
+ice sheet in: North America
-lobe of: Cordilleran Ice Sheet ice sheet of: North America
+lobe of: Cordilleran Ice Sheet
 TODO: Create Wikipedia article for the Puget Lobe
 tags:
   - ice sheet
-  - glacier
+  - lobe
   - no Wikidata record
   - no Wikimedia category
   - no Wikipedia article